AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

  6.12..3.
 Bar with small range
  6.12..4.Above-average high volume
  6.12..5.Close smaller than or equal the middle of the bar

+The VolumeSentiments provide the foundation for the calculation of the volume conditions; see point 5.
+When a bearish VolumeSentiment occurs, the bar is colored in the respective color of the signal; you can change this color in the parameter settings.

 ### Parameters
 to be announced